Universal Freezing Transitions of Dipole-Conserving Chains: Models without a phase transition

 We now examine special models whose families of typical symmetry sectors are always strongly fragmented, irrespective of the filling $\nu$.
 This occurs when the lower critical density $\nu_c$ and the upper critical density $d-1-\nu_c$ coincide, ensuring no phase transition occurs.
 This overlap implies the relation

-This is satisfied for the values $d=2,k=4$ and $d=3,k=3$.
-The models with these parameters are particularly remarkable in that they possess ``absolute blockages'', which are particular local configurations of particles or holes that, whenever they occur in a state, necessarily lead to the presence of a sequence of $k-1$ frozen sites and hence of a blockage.
-These objects were first studied under the name of ``bottlenecks'' in Ref. \cite{Khemani_HSF}, where it was shown that their presence necessarily dynamically disconnects the regions to their right and their left.
-It is easy to show combinatorially that local configurations of particles that represent absolute blockages appear, for any filling $\nu$, an extensive number of times in each typical state and are evenly-distributed along the chain, and we use this property explicitly for the case of $d=2,k=4$ to compute the exact active bubble density function.
+The previous equation is satisfied only for the values $d=2,k=4$ and $d=3,k=3$.
+Models with these parameters are particularly remarkable in that they possess \emph{absolute blockages}, which are special local configurations of particles or holes that, whenever they occur in a state, necessarily lead to the presence of a sequence of $k-1$ frozen sites and hence of a blockage.
+In other words, they give rise to frozen blockages \emph{irrespective} of the particle content around them, unlike type-1 blockages that represent a global feature.
+These objects were first studied under the name of ``bottlenecks'' in Ref. \cite{Khemani_HSF}.
+It is easy to show combinatorially that local configurations of particles that represent absolute blockages appear, for any filling $\nu$, an extensive number of times in each typical state and are evenly distributed along the chain.
+We use this property to compute \emph{exact} active bubble densities for $d=2$, $k=4$.